 However, the survey also revealed that a strong majority of creative professionals (88 percent) worry about keeping their skills up to date and marketable as they advance in their career.
 And more than two-thirds of respondents (70 percent) rated their employer’s efforts to prepare staff for new technologies fair or poor.

-Meanwhile, research for The Creative Group 2019 Salary Guide shows that many employers are looking to hire creative professionals who can bring technical skills like artificial intelligence and machine learning to the table.
+Meanwhile, many employers are looking to hire creative professionals who can bring technical skills like artificial intelligence and machine learning to the table.
 Proficiency in those areas is highly coveted.
 For job seekers who have not yet had much (or any) exposure to working with artificial intelligence and machine learning tools, that information may be disconcerting.

 However, Axios emphasizes that most employers aren’t looking for technology experts with engineering or data science degrees.
 “Designers don’t need to be able to build artificial intelligence or machine learning systems,” she says.
 “They are most valuable in focusing the attention of the technology on meaty challenges and allowing the technology to take design solutions to a new level.”